Developer-Y/cs-video-courses/README.md

 - Please check [NOTES](https://github.com/Developer-Y/cs-video-courses/blob/master/NOTES.md) for general information about this list.
 - Please refer [CONTRIBUTING.md](https://github.com/Developer-Y/cs-video-courses/blob/master/CONTRIBUTING.md) for contribution guidelines.
-- Please check out [NPTEL](http://nptel.ac.in/) for courses by IISc and IITs in  India.
+- Please check out [NPTEL](http://nptel.ac.in/) for hundreds of high quality courses on all topics including Computer Science and Engineering, by IISc and IITs in  India.

 ------------------------------